topdeveloper55/topdeveloper55/README.md

 -->
 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, everyone.

-I am a Full Stack Devleloper, backend is based on NodeJs and frontend is based on react.
+I am a full stack developer who has more than 8 years of experiences in software development.
+Until now, I developed many projects including Website, Desktop app, Mobile app and dapp.
+My main programming language is JavaScript and TypeScript.

-Since 2016 I've been living and breathing web, blockchain development and creating web and mobile applications with cool tech stack. other than that I am an opensource contributor, a mentor and a speaker as well.
+While I use MERN stack in website development, Electron in desktop app, react native in mobile app.
-Now I am focusing on developing NFT and DeFi projects.✨😍
+Especially, now I am focusing on developing dapp such as NFT projet and DeFi app because dapp is the fashion.
+My main tech stack in dapp development is react, web3 and solidity.
+In the past, I’ve experienced building enterprise website and DeFi(staking platform) app.

 ### 🔭 I’m currently working on